 See those bushes to the left of the barn?
-Those are blackberry bushes. |
+Those are blackberry bushes.

-Getting close! |
+Getting close!

-Nose of the boat, pointing us in the right direction.
 When we arrived at Buck Bay Shellfish Farm, we asked some questions, found out that they farmed the shellfish and had fresh caught salmon.
 They also had some zucchini, berries and fresh eggs for sale, because this isn’t just a shellfish farm.
 There’s actually quite a large area for growing produce plus a big coop with about 30 chickens.
 They were so friendly and we asked if we could go visit their chickens.
 We’re a little obsessed right now with less than 2 months until we acquire feathered friends of our own.
 Little man enjoyed looking at the chickens, and then we left, telling them that we’d surely be back before the weekend was over.
-We confirmed with our friends, who were also attending the wedding, that they were available to come for dinner on Sunday night.
-So Sunday morning, we went blackberry picking to get enough fruit for a crumble.
-Little man absolutely loved it and probably ate half the berries we picked.
-We could barely keep up with all of his requests for “more” (signing, not asking with words quite yet), as soon as he had shoved a blackberry in his mouth.

 Later that afternoon, we headed back to Buck Bay Shellfish Farm to buy some salmon and zucchini.
 When we got there, though, I realized that I was going to be short about $6 in the cash I needed to pay for the food.
 Here is the ridiculous interaction that ensued: